AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/audience-criteria.md

 **Anonymous People**

 There's an easy way to specifically target people who are not in your database yet.
-In this example, we're targeting all **anonymous people** located in the New York area.
+In this example, we're targeting all anonymous people located in the New York area.

-1. Grab the **Person Email** attribute and drag it to the right.
+1. Grab the **[!UICONTROL Person Email]** attribute and drag it to the right.

    ![](assets/audience-criteria-12.png)

-1. Click the operator drop-down and select **Is Empty**.
+1. Click the operator drop-down and select **[!UICONTROL Is Empty]**.

    ![](assets/audience-criteria-13.png)

-1. Grab the **Inferred State** attribute and drag it to where it says _drag and drop an attribute here_.
+1. Grab the **[!UICONTROL Inferred State]** attribute and drag it to where it says _drag and drop an attribute here_.

    ![](assets/audience-criteria-14.png)